 The arrival of an infant evokes a multitude of emotions in parents and the rest of the family . . .
 If the new arrival is found to have a disability, a whole new set of variables is introduced into the family dynamic.

-New parents are part of this age.
-They likely do not remember waiting for information, studying it carefully, and forming their own conclusions.
-Having grown up with cell phones, computers, the Internet, and instant information, this group presents a challenge to those of us who may not have had the same experience.
-As professionals, we are challenged with providing meaningful and relevant information to young families who do not particularly want to hear what we have to say.
+Inkely do not remember waiting for information, studying it carefully, and forming their own conclusions.
+Having grown up with cell phones, computers, the Internet, and instant information, this group presents a challenge to those of us who may not have had the same background.
+As professionals, we are charged with providing meaningful and relevant information to young families who do not particularly want to hear what we have to say.

 The arrival of an infant evokes a multitude of emotions in parents and the rest of the family.
 If the infant is the first child, drastic changes in lifestyle are mandatory.
 No longer are the parents free to come and go as they please.
 The new baby demands almost constant attention-usually at the most inconvenient times.
 Conducting and arranging childcare becomes a major issue in daily life.
 Financial obligations certainly change with frightening speed.
-New mothers particularly often experience what is commonly known as the "baby blues."
+New mothers, particularly, often experience postpartum depression or what is commonly known as the "baby blues."
 Parents and extended family may be unable to share the burdens due to the limitations of geography or lifestyle.